BryanApellanes/Bam.Net.Core/_tools/bam/README.md

-﻿# Bam.exe
+﻿# Bam

-Bam.exe is a tool used to manage BamFramework features and functionality.
+Bam is a tool used to manage BamFramework features and functionality.

 TL;DR (see as code reference ./Shell/LifeCycleProvider.cs)